 Following the assessment meeting, our nurse will produce a detailed report which we will send to you setting out our nurse’s assessment of you relative’s care needs.
 This report follows the same format as the Decision Support Tool (DST) used by the NHS in determining a patient’s eligibility for NHS Continuing Healthcare Funding.
 The report will help you to understand, whether in our view, there is any realistic prospect of arguing that your relative should potentially qualify for NHS Continuing Healthcare Funding.

 If our nurse’s report concludes that your relative may not qualify for funding at the moment, you will be able to use the report as a baseline and for comparison purposes, when monitoring important changes in your relative’s condition, in case they meet the funding criteria at any future re-assessment.
 Furthermore, the report will also give you the reassurance of knowing that the matter has been assessed objectively by a skilled nurse who has a wealth of experience in this specialised field.

-If, following the assessment, we believe that your relative could potentially qualify for NHS Continuing Healthcare Funding, we can offer you further services to assist and guide you through the process of applying for the funding.
-Or, you can use the report to help you to apply for funding yourself – see our Advisory Service.
+If, following the Clinical Review Service, we believe that your relative could potentially qualify for NHS Continuing Healthcare Funding, we can offer further services to assist and guide you through the NHS process of applying for the funding (see our Advisory Service).
+Or, you can use the report to help you to apply for funding yourself.

 Supported Assessment Service